gphanikumar/MM2090/lessons/Session0.md

 6. If you have a laptop but are unable to get a Linux/Unix like environment on it working, at least get OpenSSH or PuTTY installed on it.
 Obtain a login to any of the Linux machines in the lab with help from the teaching assistants.
 Login using [OpenSSH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse) / [PuTTY](https://www.putty.org/) to that machine and try your commands.
 7. You can also consider buying a [raspberry pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) and have [ubuntu](https://ubuntu.com/raspberry-pi) installed on it.
 Ubuntu support for ARM is pretty good.
 8. If you do not possess a laptop and are also unable to borrow it from a friend for this course, please consider taking one for hire.
+9. You can register yourself at [webminal](https://www.webminal.org/) and use the terminal on the web browser for free.
+They have some lessons for you to get familiarized with the command line environment set up along side the terminal.
+10. You can sign-in to [cocalc](https://cocalc.com/) and open a terminal session to try it out on the web browser.
+Check out the free period for evaluation.

 Hands on experience is a must to learn the course contents.
 Please invest your time and efforts to get the practical experience.
 It will make a big difference to the way you approach a technical problem for the rest of your career.